ripter/Workshops/baseSite/README.md

 Let's do some cleanup.
 If you used the bootstrap basic template like I did, you probably have three errors in the console.
 The basic template assumes you have the style downloaded and are not using the cdn.
 We could download the files but I find that the cdn is fine most of the time.
 If you are in a situation where you don't always have internet access.
 Just download the files and put them in `public/css` and `public/js`.

 In `public/index.html` take out the old bootstrap references and replace them with these:
+Will: Which references should we remove?
+Can you show what the file should look like before and afterwards?
 ```
 <!-- Latest compiled and minified CSS -->
 <link rel="stylesheet" href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css" integrity="sha384-1q8mTJOASx8j1Au+a5WDVnPi2lkFfwwEAa8hDDdjZlpLegxhjVME1fgjWPGmkzs7" crossorigin="anonymous">